saucedor/E1-Implementation-of-Lexical-Analysis-Automaton-and-Regular-Expression-/README.md

 Both approaches have the same linear time complexity **O(n)** with respect to the size of the input string.
 However, there are practical differences to consider:

 - The **DFA implemented in Prolog** offers deterministic and transparent analysis, facilitating logical debugging and providing clarity about the specific steps taken by the automaton.
-- The **Regular Expression in Python**, although also linear in complexity, offers a more compact and efficient implementation in terms of code writing, but can become less transparent when debugging complex patterns.
+- The **Regular Expression in Python**, although also linear in complexity, offers a more compact and efficient implementation in terms of code write, but can become less transparent when debugging complex patterns.

 In conclusion, both the DFA approach in Prolog and the regular expression approach in Python offer linear **O(n)** runtimes, but the choice of method will depend on the clarity, development efficiency, and maintainability requirements of each specific project.